 - Good source of fiber, low in fat, and even offers some protein – fiber helps keep you full and aids in heart and digestive health.
 You can read more about the benefits of fiber here.

-- Excellent source of potassium (more than a banana!), vitamin B6 and vitamin C.
+- Excellent source of potassium over at this website (more than a banana!), vitamin B6 and vitamin C.

 - High in vitamin A and K, biotin, and fiber.